wolketich/THM-Writeup/What-The-Shell?/README.md

 - Upload a webshell on the Windows target and try to obtain a reverse shell using Powershell.

 	  no answer needed
+- The webserver is running with SYSTEM privileges.
+Create a new user and add it to the "administrators" group, then login over RDP or WinRM.

+	  no answer needed

+- Experiment using socat and netcat to obtain reverse and bind shells on the Windows Target.

+	  no answer needed

+- Create a 64bit Windows Meterpreter shell using msfvenom and upload it to the Windows Target.
+Activate the shell and catch it with multi/handler.
+Experiment with the features of this shell.

+	  no answer needed

+- Create both staged and stageless meterpreter shells for either target.
+Upload and manually activate them, catching the shell with netcat -- does this work?

+	  no answer needed

+- No Answer Required

+	  no answer needed

+- No answer required

+	  no answer needed